Sri Lankan caught smuggling gold in rectum

 There have been several similar cases in past years.

-Typically smugglers in the region buy gold in places like Dubai and Singapore, where it is relatively cheap, and then bring it to India to sell there at a profit.
+Typically smugglers in the region buy gold in places like Dubai and Singapore, where it is relatively cheap, and then take it to India to sell there at a profit.

 A customs officer told BBC Sinhala they spotted the man because "he was walking suspiciously".